New Identity for Cayley's First Hyperdeterminant with Applications to Symmetric Tensors and Entanglement: Introduction

-where $\epsilon$ denotes the $d$-dimensional Levi-Civita symbol, "$\bigotimes$" denotes the tensor Kronecker product, and $\mathrm{hvec}(\mathcal{A})$ denotes the $(\mathbf{n},1)$-matricization (i.e. a hypermatrix vectorization) of $\mathcal{A}$.
-The major benefit to this new identity for computing Cayley's first hyperdeterminant applies to symmetric hypermatrices.
+where $\varepsilon$ denotes the $d$-dimensional Levi-Civita symbol, "$\bigotimes$" denotes the tensor Kronecker product, "$*$" denotes multilinear matrix multiplication, and $\mathrm{hvec}(\mathcal{A})$ denotes a vectorization of the tensor $\mathcal{A}$.
+The major benefit to this new identity for computing Cayley's first hyperdeterminant applies to symmetric tensors.

-In general, the run time cost for computing Cayley's first hyperdeterminant of an arbitrary cubical hypermatrix of order $N$ with side length $d$ is exponential in both $N$ and $d$ \cite{hillar2013most,amanov}.
-However, after generalizing the notions of half-vectorization and duplication matrices to symmetric hypermatrices of order $N$ with side length $d$, it is shown in this article that the run time cost for computing Cayley's first hyperdeterminant on symmetric hypermatrices is in fact polynomial in the order $N$ (assuming $d$ fixed).
-We then discuss how this result can be used to efficiently calculate the $2n$-way entanglement of $2n$-qudit bosons (which are quantum states whose corresponding hypermatrix representation is symmetric).
-Lastly in the appendix, we derive an explicit formula for the generalized duplication matrix, which the fast calculation of the hyperdeterminant on symmetric hypermatrices depends on.
+In general, the run time cost for computing Cayley's first hyperdeterminant (which we denote as $\mathrm{hdet}$) of an arbitrary cubical tensor of order $N$ with side length $d$ is VNP-hard \cite{hillar2013most}.
+Indeed, with current state-of-the-art methods the run time cost for computing $\mathrm{hdet}$ is exponential in both $N$ and $d$; even after fixing one of the variables, it is still exponential with respect to the other \cite{amanov2024enhanced}.
+However, after generalizing the notions of half-vectorization and duplication matrices to apply to symmetric hypermatrices of order $N$ with side length $d$, it is then shown in this article that the run time cost for computing $\mathrm{hdet}$ on symmetric hypermatrices is in fact polynomial with respect to $N$, assuming $d$ fixed.
+We then discuss how this result can be used to efficiently calculate the $2n$-way entanglement of states of bosonic quantum systems.
+Lastly in the appendix, we derive an explicit formula for the generalized duplication matrix, which the fast calculation of $\mathrm{hdet}$ on symmetric hypermatrices depends on.